tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/prompt-engineering-entire-doc-set-prompts.md

 Consider that each query in your session will have to look through all tokens you pass on the input with each query &mdash; it's not just a one-time paste of a million tokens, but each question you ask the AI chat in the session will look through the previous input (the million tokens) to formulate the answer.

-Despite the issues with long-token inputs, the results are phenomenal and game-changing.
+Additionally, if you pass in 700,000 tokens of noise and only 10,000 relevant tokens, the AI tool might not find the relevant content as easily, or all the noise might distort the processing and output.
+Having all your reference docs at your fingertips in one click can seem like it would be an incredible convenience, but the due diligence effort to manually curate the input often forces you to be more selective and precise about the content.
+So there are tradeoffs.

+Nonetheless, it's so convenient to have all your reference docs in one file, I still recommend this approach.
+Some of the prompts most suitable could be looking at the content as a whole, especially quality-control prompts.

 Let's look at a few scenarios.

 {: .note}
 Many of the following prompts are AI-assisted and experimental.
 I'm still exploring and tweaking these approaches, so let me know if you have feedback on them.
 Structure these quality controls at release points

 Here are 10 quality controls you can implement at each release.
-One strategy I'm still exploring is whether to examine one user guide topic at a time or multiple or even the whole user guide (that is, all non-reference topics) in a single prompt.
-I find that for some products, if I pass in both the entire user guide and the entire reference content, I exhaust my word limit.

 Also, some content, like older release notes that have a lot of deprecated or changed element names, appear as false positives in the results much more frequently.
 It's harder to evaluate and deal with long lists of discrepancies across many different files rather than one file at a time.
 You might have much better results going file by file, focusing on the files that matter to you.
 However, it could also make sense to group files into sections or groups.
 I'm still experimenting.

 ### 1. Check for inconsistencies between the user guide and reference

+A brief note: I'm still exploring whether it's better to examine one user guide topic at a time or  the whole user guide (that is, all non-reference topics) in a single prompt.
+I find that for some products, if I pass in both the entire user guide and the entire reference content, I exhaust my word limit.
+If you plan to pass in your entire user guide, you'll likely need to develop a script similar to the one described earlier but which only gets user guide content, excluding your reference.

 <div class="chat">
 <div markdown="1">